-The video above shows a real life example of a company taking another to court (Liability Risk) over accounts receivable that had not been paid (Credit Risk).
+The video above shows a real life example of a company taking another to court (Liability Risk) over unpaid accounts receivable (Credit Risk).
 Business insurance plays a major role in reducing losses for both companies.
 On the one hand, the plaintiff, that is the business that was not paid its receivables, should have bought well structured credit insurance in order to avoid the hassle of payment delays and ensuing efforts to pursue its business partner through litigation.
 On the other hand, the defendant, that is the business that had to pay its bills but failed to do so in a timely manner, should have bought well structured professional liability insurance in order to avoid any defence and settlement related expenses.
-Let's dive deeper into both types risks and corresponding insurance.
+Let's dive deeper into both types of risks and corresponding insurance.

 What is Liability Risk?

 Liability Risk is a type of Operational Risk specifically the risk of being held liable or responsible for an action or inaction, whether or not at fault, resulting in a direct or indirect financial loss.
 This is the liability risk definition we use as there are various definitions that exist (you may have noticed that while searching online), some of which refer to standard liabilities on a firm’s balance sheet.
 Do not be alarmed that there is not one standard definition on the meaning of liability risk, as this is fairly common across various definitions within the fields of risk management and insurance due to various reasons.
 One thing to note is that Liability Risk can be driven by other risks such as Credit Risk, or any other risk that a business faces and that results in a legal dispute.
 The video shown above highlights a real life example of how credit risk can be transformed into or result in liability risk).
 Therefore, the correlation between Liability Risk and other risks is an important consideration within Liability Risk Management.
 In essence, Liability Risk is a bi-product of all business risks simply because any type of business risk can be transformed into a liability risk.